Priyank Pathak

 Research

 My research focuses on developing efficient training techniques for computer vision models, with a particular emphasis on understanding the adverse effect of noise and enhancing the robustness of deep learning architectures in real-world scenarios.
-As a Ph.D. student, my work investigates how various types of noise—such as low-resolution and environmental distortions—impact the performance of deep learning models, including transformers and vision-language models (VLMs).
-Previously, my Master's thesis centered on Person Re-Identification (ReID) in surveillance settings, a domain inherently affected by low-resolution and noisy visual data.
+My work investigates how various types of noise—such as low-resolution and environmental distortions (fog, rain, snow, etc.) impact the performance of deep learning models, including transformers and vision-language models (VLMs), in zero-shot setting.
+On the side, I have extensive experience in Person Re-Identification (ReID) (also, my Master's thesis) centered on real-world CCTV cameras, a domain inherently affected by low-resolution and noisy visual data.

 Colors See Colors Ignore: Clothes Changing ReID with Color Disentanglement